home-assistant/home-assistant.io/source/_components/livebox.markdown

 You can find out your Livebox host and port by opening the address livebox.home/ws in your browser.
 The returned json should contain an api_domain (`host`) and a http_port (`port`).

 ### Initial setup

 <div class='note warning'>
 You must have set a password for your Livebox router web administration page.
 </div>

-The first time Home Assistant will connect to your Livebox, you will need to specify the password of livebox
+The first time Home Assistant will connect to your Livebox, you will need to specify the password of livebox.

 ### Supported routers